 Interpreting the results in an actuarial report

 The process of actuarial valuation does not end with getting an actuarial report from an actuary.
-The results need to be interpreted, validated and challenged.
+You need to understand the results, validate and challenge them.
 The auditors must carry out their own assessment of the actuarial report.

-By far the most important part of understanding and validiating an actuarial report is to thoroughly review and understand the exhibit related to ‘reconciliation of Defined Benefit Obligation’.
-This disclosure is required under both AS 15 and Ind AS 19.
-This post explains how to interpret this disclosure in the context of an AS 15 report, and a similar post for Ind AS 19 is currently being written.
+By far the most important part of an actuarial report is the exhibit related to ‘reconciliation of Defined Benefit Obligation’.
+This disclosure presents an analysis of movement of the DBO and is required under most accounting standards.
+This post explains how to interpret this disclosure in the context of an AS 15 report.

 Frequently asked questions